-Site selection is the first step in starting a farm when the crop to be grown has already been decided.
+Analysis of the various factors to consider in site selection should be the first step to be undertaken before deciding finally to go into actual farming.
+This also applies where the crop to be grown has already been decided and what remains is the finding of a suitable land where it is to be grown.
 It also includes the selection of the right geographial location.
 This is so with corporate investors and enterprising individuals with sufficient capital.
 They would have realized that engaging in the commercial production of certain crops is a sound business venture.
 The farm may be located within the country or region of their residence or elsewhere.

 Examples of commonly pre-decided crops prior to site selection are sugarcane, banana, pineapple, rubber and oil palm.
 These are mostly high-value crops and are widely preferred for commercial planting in plantation scale.